 Film Critic, The New Yorker

-David Denby is an American film critic at The New Yorker, a role he currently shares with British critic Anthony Lane.
-After graduating from Columbia University, and then doing graduate work in film at Stanford, Mr. Denby was a critic at The Atlantic Monthly, The Boston Phoenix, and from 1978 to 1998, at New York magazine.
+David Denby is an American film critic at the New Yorker, a role he shares with British critic Anthony Lane.
+After graduating from Columbia University, and then doing graduate work in film at Stanford, Denby was a critic at the Atlantic Monthly, Boston Phoenix, and from 1978 to 1998, at New York magazine.
 He is the author of Great Books: My Adventures with Homer, Rousseau, Woolf, and Other Indestructible Writers of the Western World (Simon & Schuster, 1997), a guide to re-reading literary and political theory classics.
 The book has appeared in twelve foreign editions.
-His next book, American Sucker (Little, Brown, 2004), was a chronicle of Mr. Denby’s misadventures in the stock market at the end of the tech boom.
-He now refers to the book as “an anthropology of greed.”
-A resident of New York City, Mr. Denby is also a member of the national Society of Film Critics, and the New York Film Critics Circle.
+His next book, American Sucker (Little, Brown, 2004), was a chronicle of Denby’s misadventures in the stock market at the end of the tech boom.
+Denby is a member of the national Society of Film Critics, and the New York Film Critics Circle.